joelchoo/live-parking-info/presentation/presentation.md

 })
 ```

-Running our server - start listening to requests
+* Running our server - start listening to requests

 ---

-Right now your server is just listening but doesn't respond to any requests.
+Right now your server is listening, but doesn't respond to any requests.

-Let's get it respond to incoming requests
+You've set up a phone, but you're not answering any calls.

-You've set up a phone, but you're not answering any calls
+**Next step: make your server respond to incoming requests.**

 ---